psychemedia/middle-english-romances/sir-orfeo.md

 And went in an undren tide `[forenoon]`
 To play bi an orchard side
 To se the floures sprede and spring,
-And to here the foules sing :
+And to here the foules sing:
 Thai sett hem doun al thre,
 Under a fair ympe `[grafted]` tre,
 And wel sone this fair quene,